 Rep. Dan Frankel's Biography

-During his more than 18 years as a legislator serving Pennsylvania, Rep. Dan Frankel, who began serving in the Pennsylvania legislature in 1999, has been an outspoken advocate for civil rights and public health.
+Rep. Dan Frankel, who began serving in the Pennsylvania legislature in 1999, has been an outspoken advocate for civil rights and public health.
 He's championed legislation to bring equality to Pennsylvania for LGBT residents for more than a decade, opposed efforts to limit women's health-care options and worked to improve our community's overall well-being through legislation supporting strong public health measures, and expanding access to health care and human services.

 An active community leader, Rep. Frankel is dedicated to promoting urban and environmental issues.
 He's honored to have participated in Pittsburgh's urban renaissance through his past service on the Urban Redevelopment Authority of the City of Pittsburgh and the Pittsburgh Convention and Visitors Bureau.
 Two of Pittsburgh's largest parks, Frick and Schenley, are located in District 23.
 Frankel proudly promotes all of Pittsburgh's parks and green spaces through service on the Pittsburgh Parks Conservancy and Western Pennsylvania Conservancy's boards of directors.